il1egalmelon/Tiny-text-editor/README.md

     q            - Saves to same file and quit goto {}      - Goto a line
     highlight {} - Loads highlighter file
-    linemode {}  - Line mode from DEC to HEX
+    linemode {}  - Line mode switch from DEC to/from HEX

 Debugs in command line: